Table of content

 Step 4.
 Define feature set

-Since you already have users' feedback, expert opinions, trends, and the itch to outdo your competitors, you now understand better what problems your product needs to solve and which features can satisfy this end-user.
+Since you already have users' feedback, expert opinions, trends, and the itch to outdo your competitors, you now understand better what problems your product needs to solve and which features can satisfy the end users.

 To help you decide which product feature takes the top spot on the list, you may use popular prioritization frameworks and strategies.